wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 Supports:
 - Result

 A simple result screen with minimal clutter, yet displays all the necessary information.
+Made by noriwo765.

 DL (v1.4a): https://twitter.com/noriwo765/status/1218761454985203713